 These unwanted, alien feelings always lingered inside my head for a very brief time.
 They lasted for maybe a second at the maximum, so perhaps she never noticed the forced smile on my lips and the sudden dangerous gleam in my eyes.
 Or she hid it well and reasoned the feelings as a part of natural surges of frustration, sarcasm, and anger playing a familiar role in them.

 The state of what I mentally defined normal always returned quickly.
 Sometimes even I had trouble noticing that a moment ago my head had held something quite the opposite.
 I was confused.

 Although we frequently conversed about my life before my time as a soldier, there were some memories I did not want to share with Zaza.
 Some memories were as fresh as the previous day, although I could not attach them to any logical context.
 One of them was a memory of the eyes...

 ...Grey eyes, eyes of steel which stare straight at mine while my surroundings flash and crack.
 Everything diminishes into total darkness.
 Final darkness.
 So dark that no light can penetrate it.
 A void...

 In this particular recollection dominated feelings of hatred and betrayal - although the steady glare of the eyes showed no such emotions.
-It was a cocktail of inexplicable sensations and I didn't seem to get any closer in figuring out what it meant.
+It was a cocktail of inexplicable sensations, and I didn't seem to get any closer to figuring out what it meant.

 And there was more.

-...A thought with no source, rather a feeling, it was often there.
+...A thought with no source, rather an emotion, it was often there.
 It told me to question.
 But what?
 I decided to bury these memories and thoughts deeper inside my head and try to piece everything together at a later moment.
 At least time was something I did not have a shortage of.